lilimoraes/MobileApp_Movie/README.md

     - [ ] 3.3.
 Use original movie images from myvue.com or your favourite provider (Hint: check get_movie_image_url.gif (provided on Moodle))

 ## Report

-The development of the Mobile Apps project was carried out with many difficulties, and it was not even possible to carry out all the steps.
+The development of the Mobile Apps project has been a challenging experience for the project developer.
+Several difficulties were encountered and, despite several attempts, it was not possible to complete all stages.
+The main obstacle was the complexity of using the Android Studio tool, which required significant learning to operate correctly.
-I understand that using the Android Studio tool is necessary, but quite complex, which would require a little more learning to correctly handle all the mechanisms offered by the tool.
+Despite the challenges faced, it was only possible to significantly advance in the third attempt with the help of online classes the creation of RecyclerView, which is a vital component in the development of mobile applications.
-I started the project three times, and only on the third time was I able to move forward with the creation of the RecyclerView, which was carried out with the help of online classes (link below), and unfortunately due to an error that I was unable to correct, it was not possible to display the app in operation on the Emulator.
+Despite the hard work and dedication to the project, an error was identified that I was unable to correct.
+Unfortunately, this issue made it impossible to see the application running on the emulator.
-I believe that content is extremely important and for that reason we need more learning time and practice.
+I believe that design is crucial in mobile app development and as such more learning and practice time is needed.
+In conclusion, the development of the Mobile Apps project encountered several obstacles that hindered its implementation.
+The complexity of using the Android Studio tool and the need for more time to learn and practice contributed to the difficulties of the project.
+Despite the setbacks faced, the lessons learned from this experience will be useful in future mobile application development projects.

 ## References and Credits